Incident: Winter Weather Update

 Thursday (03/09) at 4 p.m. has been extended to Wednesday (03/15).

-Avalanche Warning: The Eastern Sierra Avalanche Center will extend an ongoing Avalanche
+Avalanche Warning: The Eastern Sierra Avalanche Center has extended their Avalanche Warning to Wednesday (03/15).

 President Biden has declared a National State of Emergency.

 Hard Closures: S.R.
 182 is now in a hard closure due to road damage.
 S.R.
 338 is also in a hard closure.
 Benton Crossing Road is closed.

 Residents Only: Westbound 167 c/o CA/NV stateline.
 CalTrans District 9’s Facebook page remains the most efficient way to obtain accurate highway information or use https://quickmap.dot.ca.gov/

 Mono County Road Information

 Local Mono County Roads Updates: Note: All projected work is weather-dependent and

 equipment dependent.
 Mono County now has over 100 pieces of heavy equipment and